ErikaJacobs/Consumer-Complaints/README.md

 * Largest Percentage of Complaints From Single Company

 ## How To Run
-To run the code for this project, type the following code into a Linux command line:
+From the main repository directory on the Linux Command Line, type and execute the following code:

 ```sh run.sh```